zeroknots/the-compact/docs/TheCompact-Overview.md

 ```solidity
 function assignEmissary(bytes12 lockTag, address emissary) external returns (bool);
 ```
 Assigns an emissary for the caller that has authority to authorize claims where that caller is the sponsor.
 Once an emissary has been set for a given sponsor and lock tag, any reassignment must first be scheduled and can only be reassigned once the reset period on the lock tag in question has elapsed.
+Providing an the emissary of address(0) indicates to remove the emissary assignment completely.

 ### scheduleEmissaryAssignment